Paul-Ryan/mytwocents/readme.md

 # UX
   * frontend interface (widget)

-    ** we will have a simple button, with an icon, that can toggle between the states: "tipped" and "not tipped"
+    * we will have a simple button, with an icon, that can toggle between the states: "tipped" and "not tipped"

-    ** the widget will contain a link back to our site
+    * the widget will contain a link back to our site

   * frontend interface (site)

-    ** account creation
+    * account creation

-    ** User pages display links to articles they have pledged to support, links to those articles, and if the payment has been completed
+    * User Dashboard, showing
+      - Balance available to tip authors,
+      - Button (?) or other means to add fund to tip out balance
+      - Pending tips with ability to cancel
+      - History of tips paid out

+    * Author Dashboard, showing
+      - List of articles for which the author has generated widgets
+      - For each article, total $ actually tipped to that article (processed out of User accounts, no longer pending, but not necessarily paid out to the author, yet)
+      - Total funds paid out to the author
+      - Total of actually processed tips that have not yet been paid out to the author (this may be above the author’s payout threshold if they have crossed the threshold since the last payout processing cycle).

+    * Widget Generation Form

+      Might be a modal on Author Dashboard, might be a distinct page.

+      A form in which a logged in author enters an article title and is presented with some JS code to paste into their website to embed a my2c widget.
+The widget code generated will be a function of the author and the title; if the same author generates a widget for the same title twice, they will get the same JS code.

+      There will also be some instructions for how to deploy the widget.
+      If we use a distinct page for the form, the instructions could be there.
+If we use a modal, there could be a link to an instructions page.

   * backend

-    ** our backend will be a standard Django build
+    * our backend will be a standard Django build

-    ** toggling our widget to tipped will send a request to our database to create a record of an association between a User (that clicked the widget) and an Article ID.
+    * toggling our widget to tipped will send a request to our database to create a record of an association between a User (that clicked the widget) and an Article ID.

-    ** we will create actions to sent API requests to process payments at the end of a standard payment period
+    * we will create actions to sent API requests to process payments at the end of a standard payment period

 # Technologies